Global context

 The Memory capability

 The Memory capability is a convenience feature that gives your agent a dedicated memory store with semantic search.
 You don’t strictly need it—you could create an agent database instead—but this capability saves you from having to explain that to the agent.
+To view and manage memories, go to the Memory capability card and click View memories.
+You can search semantically, add new memories, or remove existing ones.

 How the Memory capability works

+When your agent saves a memory, the content is converted into a vector embedding and stored.
+This enables semantic search—finding memories by meaning, not exact text match.
 For example, if your agent stored “The client prefers email over phone calls”, it can find this memory when you ask “How should I contact this client?” even though the words don’t match exactly.

 | Feature | Description |